awurthmann/Export-Levels-From-AzureAD/README.md

 # Export-Levels-From-AzureAD
 This is the AzureAD version of my Export-Levels-from-Outlook, Export-Levels-from-AD and Export-Levels-from-Workday scripts.
-The purpose of these scripts are to export all accounts and show their relation, or levels, from the CEO.
+The purpose of these scripts are to export all accounts and show their relation, or levels, from the CEO to a CSV.
 Privileged access is NOT needed to run any of the Export-Levels scripts, any user can run them and export all users, Export-Levels-from-Outlook uses Outlook API calls, ..from-AD uses the admin tool kit and ..from-AzureAD uses the AzureAD module